John Moore-Brabazon, 1st Baron Brabazon of Tara: Conservative MP

 Moore-Brabazon later became a Conservative Member of Parliament (MP) for Chatham (1918–1929) and Wallasey (1931–1942) and served as a junior minister in the 1920s.
 In 1931 and 1932 he served as a member of the London County Council.
 He was strongly opposed to war with Nazi Germany and in early 1939, when war seemed imminent, he made contact with Oswald Mosley in an attempt to co-ordinate activity against the war.

 Despite his earlier anti-war agitation, in Winston Churchill's wartime government, he was appointed Minister of Transport in October 1940 and joined the Privy Council, becoming Minister of Aircraft Production in May 1941.
 As the Minister of Transport he proposed the use of Airgraphs to reduce the weight and bulk of mails travelling between troops fighting in the Middle East and their families in the UK.
 He was forced to resign in 1942 for expressing the hope that Germany and the Soviet Union, then engaged in the Battle of Stalingrad, would destroy each other.
-Since the Soviet Union was fighting the war on the same side as Britain, the hope that it should be destroyed, though common in the Conservative Party, was unacceptable to the war effort.
+Since the Soviet Union was fighting the war on the same side as Britain, the hope that it should be destroyed, though widely shared in the Conservative Party, was unacceptable to the war effort.

 Later life

 Moore-Brabazon was elevated to the House of Lords as Baron Brabazon of Tara, of Sandwich in the County of Kent, in April 1942.
 In 1943 he chaired the Brabazon Committee which planned to develop the post-war British aircraft industry.
 He was involved in the production of the Bristol Brabazon, a giant airliner that first flew on 4 September 1949.
-It was then and still is the largest aeroplane built entirely in Britain although only one example was built and it was a very expensive failure Britain could not afford.
+It was then, and still is, the largest aeroplane built entirely in Britain, although only one example was built and it was a very expensive failure Britain could not afford.

 In 1949, when the House of Lords Yacht Club was established, Brabazon was its first Commodore.

-A keen golfer, Moore-Brabazon was captain of the Royal and Ancient Golf Club of St Andrews, the governing body of golf, from 1952 to 1953.
+A keen golfer, Moore-Brabazon introduced the golf trolley to Britain "amid much genial ridicule", and was captain of the Royal and Ancient Golf Club of St Andrews, the governing body of golf, from 1952 to 1953.

 In 1955, then 71 years old, he won the Cresta Run Coronation Cup at an average speed of 71 km/h.

+His autobiography The Brabazon Story was published in 1956 by William Heinemann.

 Moore-Brabazon was president of the Royal Aero Club, receiving its gold medal in 1958, president of the Royal Institution, chairman of the Air Registration Board, and president of the Middlesex County Automobile Club from 1946 until his death in 1964.
 He was appointed a Knight Grand Cross of the Order of the British Empire in 1953.
 In 1960 he presented the Brabazon Cup to the British Women Pilots' Association, to be given for achievements in aviation.
 The first recipient was Yvonne Pope.

 On 27 November 1906, he married Hilda Mary Krabbé, with whom he had two sons.
 He was succeeded by his eldest son, Derek.

 Moore-Brabazon is buried in Stoke Poges Memorial Gardens, Buckinghamshire.